oceanicsdotio/oceanics.io/README.md

 Delete the `owner: true` from the Oceanicsdotio entry.
 Delete any default Providers that you don't want populated in the graph.
 These each have an API registration key created, so are not granted access rights by default and are safe to keep.

-### Modifying the web API
+## Modifying the web API

 Changes need to be made in at least two places if you want to add or modify a data model.
 This is the intended behavior, as it allows the API specification to act as contract with front end clients.

-Suppose you want a new graph entity `Missions`, as a pattern for connecting data from a series of operations.
-This could be implemented with `Collections`, or it could be a new subtype of `Entity` that logically connects `Things`, `Locations`, and either `DataStreams` for post-hoc analysis or `TaskingCapabilities` for planning.
+Suppose you want a new subtype of `Entity` called `Missions`, as a pattern for connecting data from a series of operations.
+This could logically connect `Things`, `Locations`, and either `DataStreams` for post-hoc analysis or `TaskingCapabilities` for planning.

 First declare this in `oceanics-io/public/bathysphere.yaml` under `components/schemas`.